mongodb/docs/source/reference/mongotop.rst

    MongoDB instance using IPv6 connectivity. :program:`mongotop` and other MongoDB programs disable IPv6 support by default.

+TODO I'm not an ipv6 whiz by any means -- but is "connectivity" the right word? (seems like too much connect* in one sentence)

 .. option:: --username <username>, -u <username>

    Specifies a username to authenticate to the MongoDB instance, if